-Since February 2017, eight Smart City Hubs have been held and not two hubs have been the same.
+Since February 2017, twelve Smart City Hubs have been held and not two hubs have been the same.
 Theme, pitcher and participants have been different from time to time, and this has helped the hub to remain dynamic and shaped by its participants.
-Over the last year several new collaborations have emerged across participants, new concepts and projects have been established, and several participants have expressed great enthusiasm for the concept.
-Therefore, a new series of hubs will be launched in 2018.
+Due to the hub, several new collaborations have emerged across participants, new concepts and projects have been established, and several participants have expressed great enthusiasm for the concept.

 Smart City Hubs in 2018 (5-8 pm at DTU Library):

 See Events for more information about the individual events.